WireGuard is an open-source VPN that uses state of the art cryptography while at the same time being easy to configure, fast, and secure.

 The simplest way is to use a VPN client from a VPN provider that offers access to WireGuard.

 Alternatively, you use the WireGuard VPN client applications or the command line.

 In this care, you need to know the server address (name or IP address), the public key of the server, the communication port, and the authentication credentials (the private key).
 Or, you may use a WireGuard configuration file.

-Use VPN client apps
+Use VPN software